COE11-USTP-CEA/JAVAWAKEEZ/README.md

 This webpage allows the employee to search for jobs and the employers to post job hirings.
 At the same time employers can add and delete jobs.

-team members w/ email

-detailed instructions on how to ccompile and run